MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 1. Select the **Finder icon** in the Dock, then select Applications in the Finder sidebar.

-2. Do one of the following:
+2. Then choose from one of te steps below:

-    - If an app is in a folder, open the app’s folder to check for an Uninstaller.
+    - If an app is in a folder, open the app's folder to check for an Uninstaller.
 If you see Uninstall [App] or [App] Uninstaller, double-select it, then follow the onscreen instructions.

-    - If an app isn’t in a folder or doesn’t have an Uninstaller, drag the app from the Applications folder to the Trash (at the end of the Dock).
+    - If an app isn't in a folder or doesn't have an Uninstaller, drag the app from the Applications folder to the Trash (at the end of the Dock).

-To uninstall apps you downloaded from the App Store, use Launchpad.
+To uninstall apps, you downloaded from the App Store, use Launchpad.

 ## Uninstall Azure Data Studio from Linux